Renu Khator

-Renu Khator is the fifth chancellor of the University of Houston System (UH System) and the thirteenth president of the University of Houston.
+Renu Khator is the eighth chancellor of the University of Houston System (UH System) and the thirteenth president of the University of Houston.
 In 2008, she became the first female chancellor in the state of Texas and the first Indian immigrant to lead a comprehensive research university in the U.S.

 Career

 Prior to moving to the United States, Khator earned a bachelor's degree from the Kanpur University in 1973 in liberal arts.
 Moving soon thereafter, she attended Purdue University and received a Master of Arts in political science and a Doctor of Philosophy in political science and public administration in 1975 and 1985, respectively.

 Beginning in 1985, Khator began a 22-year career affiliation with the University of South Florida.
 She served in various positions, culminating in her position as provost and senior vice president of the university.

 On October 15, 2007, Khator emerged as the sole-finalist for the vacant dual-position as chancellor of the University of Houston System and president of the University of Houston.
 On November 5, 2007, she was confirmed by the University of Houston System Board of Regents for the dual-position and officially took office on January 15, 2008, and became the third person to hold a dual position of University of Houston System chancellor and University of Houston president.